Treatment of overuse injury

 One injury can easily lead to another so it is important to break the vicious circle of having an injury, not managing it correctly and then getting a further injury.

-Having identified the causes of the problem you need to learn what to do to reduce the overuse e.g. by adopting the correct posture and following the principles outlined in prevention
+- Having identified what aspects of your behaviour and technique have contributed to the problem you must learn what to do to reduce the overuse e.g. by adopting the correct posture and following the principles outlined in prevention

 – Take a tailored approach.
 Different kinds of overuse injury may have different treatments and each injury must be looked at individually.
 There are general principles with treating these injuries but it is important not to make any assumptions.